yash-73/Ecommerce-Website-backend/README.md

 An Ecommerce Website backend made using Java Spring Boot.
 I made this project while learning backend development in Spring Boot.
 It focuses on the main features of an ecommerce website like:
--Authentication & Authorization using JWTs
+ - Authentication & Authorization using JWTs
--CRUD operations for categories and products -Implementing RESTful APIs
+ - CRUD operations for categories and products
+ - Implementing RESTful APIs
--Paging and Sorting
+ - Paging and Sorting
--Cart handling
+ - Cart handling
--Order placement
+ - Order placement

 Future Scope
--Implementing a payment gateway,
+ - Implementing a payment gateway,
--Operation to change password through email verification -A dashboard for sellers to handle orders
+ - Operation to change password through email verification
+ - A dashboard for sellers to handle orders

 The aim behind making this project was to understand how SpringBoot works and how it makes development easier and faster.